 Mobile productivity apps: iOS and Android apps provided by Citrix.
 For details, see Mobile productivity apps.

-Citrix Secure Hub: Client used by all mobile devices to communicate with Endpoint Management.
-IT pushes security settings, configurations, and mobile apps to mobile devices via Secure Hub.
+Citrix Secure Hub: For customers who onboarded before Endpoint Management 10.18.14: You push security settings, configurations, and mobile apps to mobile devices by using Secure Hub.
 Android and iOS devices enroll in Endpoint Management through Secure Hub.

 GoToMeeting: An online meeting, desktop sharing, and video conferencing client that lets users meet with other computer users, customers, clients, or colleagues via the Internet in real time.